simonambridge/RTFAP2/TransactionHandlers/README.md

   Data in the ```txn_count_min``` table will be used to service a D3 chart.

+  > !!
+Remember - there is a TTL on the transactions table, so the data will gradually age out after 24 hours!! :)

   4. View the transaction approval data as a graph